tbm/homepage/pages/debian/iop/n2100/status.md

 <tr class="table-warning">
 <th>Fan</th>
-<td>Supported in in the kernel, but there is no automatic regulation
+<td>Supported in the kernel, but there is no automatic regulation
 of the fan based on the current temperature.</td>
 </tr>